sphinx-doc/sphinx/doc/tutorial/describing-code.rst

 --------------------------

-Sphinx offers several roles and directives to document Python objects, all grouped together in the Python
-:doc:`domain </usage/restructuredtext/domains>`.
-For example, you can
-use the :rst:dir:`py:function` directive to document a Python function, as follows:
+Sphinx offers several roles and directives to document Python objects, all grouped together in :ref:`the Python domain <python-domain>`.
+For example, you can use the :rst:dir:`py:function` directive to document a Python function, as follows: